brevzin/cpp_proposals/2996_reflection/reflection.md

       r = substitute(^Helper, { std::meta::reflect_value(k) });
       if (is_incomplete_type(r)) break;
     }
     // Return the value of its member.
-Calling nonstatic_data_members_of
+Calling static_data_members_of
     // triggers the instantiation (i.e., completion) of Helper<k>.
     return value_of<int>(static_data_members_of(r)[0]);
   }